nodeschool/nodeschool.github.io/README.md

 If you would like to translate the nodeschool site into another language please make a pull request adding `languages/<language code>.json`.

-To get you started, run the following command:
+To generate a new language file template automatically, run the following commands inside a clone of this repository:

 ```
+npm install
 npm run language <language code>
 ```

+e.g. `npm run language es` to create a Spanish placeholder file or `npm run en-ca` to create a Canadian English one

 This will generate your language file in the `languages/` folder with English placeholder text.
 Now just translate each line.
 You should also add your language to the `languages/languages.json` list.